 This may sound absurd, but you should first check if the cord is plugged into the electrical outlet.
 At times, your appliance can vibrate and shake, which can cause it to shake the power cord loose.

 If this is the case, plug it in securely.
-Also, ensure that the cord is firmly attached to the machine, as this can cause the same problem.
+Also, ensure the cord is firmly attached to the machine, as this can cause the same problem.

 Next, check if the cord has frayed or is damaged.
 If this is the case, you'll need to replace it as per your owner's manual.